-Fig. 7(a) shows the variation of the relative maximum scour depth at the abutment (d{sa}/d{sa0} , with d{sa} and d{sa0} denoting the maximum scour depths around an abutment in the main tests and control tests, respectively) versus X/D with three shapes of piers in proximity.
+Fig. 7(a) shows the variation of the relative maximum scour depth at the abutment ($d{\rm sa}/d{\rm sa0}$, with $d{\rm sa}$ and $d{\rm sa0}$ denoting the maximum scour depths around an abutment in the main tests and control tests, respectively) versus X/D with the three shapes of piers in proximity to an abutment.
 The scour depth slightly decreased as the distance between the piers and the abutment increased.
-More specifically, when X/D was 1.5 in the cases using piers S and G, d{sa} at the wing-wall abutment was 15% greater than that in test TW with no pier.
+More specifically, when X/D was 1.5 in the cases using piers S and G, $d{\rm sa}$ at the wing-wall abutment was 15% greater than that in test TW with no pier.
 In contrast, no significant change was observed in the case using pier R. The maximum scour depth was 19% higher in test SCG1 than in test TC.
-Nevertheless, d{sa} increased by approximately 1%-7% in other cases with large X/D values (Table 1).
-These results indicated that the pier in proximity to the abutment did not lead to a substantial increase of d{sa} in the cases with X/D > 3.
-According to

-Fig. 4 and 5, the maximum flow velocity around the abutment with a nearby pier was similar to that around the individual abutment.
+Nevertheless, $d{\rm sa}$ increased by approximately 1%-7% in other cases with large X/D values (Table 1).
+These results indicated that the pier in proximity to the abutment did not lead to a substantial increase of d{sa} in the cases with X/D > 3.0.
+As shown in Figs. 4 and 5, the maximum flow velocity around the abutment with a nearby pier was similar to that around a solitary abutment.
 Thus, a similar scour depth was expected when a pier was placed nearby.
-This result agreed with the findings of Oben-Nyarko and Ettema (2011) on the long wing-wall and spill-through abutments and the rectangular pier.
+These results agreed with the findings of Oben-Nyarko and Ettema (2011) on long wing-wall and spill-through abutments and a rectangular pier.
 They reported a marginal increase of the abutment scour depth by 5%-7%.
-They also reported increasing abutment scour depths in some situations, whereas the scour depth decreased slightly in other cases.
+They also reported increasing abutment scour depths in some situations and slightly decreasing scour depth in others.
 When the pier was very close to the abutment (X/D = 1.5), the horseshoe and wake vortices induced by the pier strengthened the abutment scour process.
-When the distance between the pier and abutment increased, the flow field around the pier slightly changed the flow field around the abutment with a nearby pier and the scour depth around an individual abutment.
-This slight difference of the scour depth was shown in the case with $X/D \ge 3.0$.
+When the distance between the pier and abutment increased, the flow field around the pier slightly changed the flow field around the abutment, indicating a minor impact of the pier (Fig. 3).
+Abid (2017) also found a difference of $\pm 15\%$ between the scour depth around an abutment with a nearby pier and the scour depth around a solitary abutment.
+This slight difference in scour depth was found in the case with $X/D \ge 3.0$.
+However, in the case with X/D = 1.5, the G pier and the abutment jointly obstructed the flow with a longer obstacle in front of the flow and stronger vortices, leading to a deeper scour hole.
+Rahimi et al. (2021) reported a 31% increase in the scour depth around a vertical wall abutment when a circular pier was at X/D = 1.7, but the scour depth only increased by less than 10% in the case with X/D > 3.0.